JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/timeline.md

 ### 2051-2070: Early Synthesis
 - **2051**: Dr. Amara Singh leads the first successful full consciousness transfer to an artificial vessel (detailed in "Birth of the First AI-Human Hybrid")
+- **2053**: Dr. Singh publishes "The Tether Theory" explaining the philosophical foundation of consciousness transfer
 - **2054**: Establishment of the first Quantum Nodes for housing transferred consciousness
 - **2057**: Construction of Meridian Bridge, later featured in "Integrated Scene: The Reunion"
 - **2060**: Development of the "20-meter target" drone scout technology reaches completion